nasa-jpl/ION-DTN/gh-pages/docs/ION-Archive.md

 They were not actively maintained and are provided "as is" for historical reference only.
 Please see [ION 4.1.3s Release](https://github.com/nasa-jpl/ION-DTN/releases/tag/ion-open-source-4.1.3s) or earlier versions and consult the README documentation for dependencies and build instructions.

-The only development Makefile for each submodule that will be actively maintained is `i86_64-fedora` for Intel-based Linux systems.
-Although named for Fedora (historical reasons), it is designed to work on most modern Linux distributions with GNU Make and GCC installed.
+The only development Makefile for each submodule that will be actively maintained is `x86_64-linux` for 64-bit Linux systems.
+It is designed to work on most modern Linux distributions with GNU Make and GCC installed.